-Discussions also showed that most students have not had a conversation about security skills they will require as they become future technology professionals.
-Instructors identified links between cybersecurity awareness and critical thinking; students were much more practical in wanting to learn tangible skills such as understanding passwords habits and how to deal with a constant flow of emails (spam and phishing attacks), or even whom to turn when something happens without being ashamed.
+Discussions also showed that there has not been a conversation about what kind of security skills should one have when finishing university.
+Teachers identified links between cybersecurity awareness and critical thinking; students were much more practical in wanting to learn tangible skills such as understanding passwords habits and how to deal with constant flow of emails (spam and phishing attacks), or even whom to turn when something happens. without being ashamed.
 When completing the hands-on activities, participants wanted to know which OSINT tools and websites to use to solve the exercises.